Hampton will hamper smaller inns

 We as lodging properties in the town are mostly in contact with each other when a potential guest needs something we cannot offer.
 We place phone calls to those that do to see if they can accommodate, thereby keeping the guest in town for the stay.
 We work together to see that the guest gets to stay here in town.
 When the chamber (of commerce) is closed, we then become the Chamber.

 It's interesting to think that "multiple individuals mentioned on a Friday night on a Friday night during ski season, many cars with out-of-state plates can be seen getting off the highway and turning right toward the mountain." well, of course they are!
 That is where a guest can 'stay and ski free."
 Another reason why the Hampton Inn will not necessarily bring more business to town.
+Especially during "ski season."
+It is real hard to compete with a free room.
+Winter is tight in town.
+It is the only time of year when I wish The Barnstead Inn was located on the mountain and not in Manchester.
+(It surprises me that so many people with nothing to do on a Friday night actually sit up on Exit 4 and watch cars and know where the drivers are headed.
+There are at least five local hotels beyond the exit, south on Route 30.

 It was mentioned that when "Chris Ams, a 'former' director of Riley Rink had contacted local inn during tournaments they either told him that they did not want a team staying at the inn or they couldn't offer a group discount."
 I have never heard of, or heard from, Mr. Ams and I would be the only one to speak to at the Inn.
 We do take teams an offer discounts.
 In a small town it is a necessity.